sowinskv/markov_rps_predictor/README.md

 # markov_rps_predictor
-A mini project no. 1 for Methods of Knowledge Engineering course at PJAIT

-This project uses a Markov chain model to predict the next move in "rock paper scissors" and counter it
+A mini project no. 1 for Methods of Knowledge Engineering course at PJAIT that uses a Markov chain model to predict the next move in "rock paper scissors" & counter it.

 Installation:
 ```bash